SINGROUP/Auto-CO-AFM/README.md

-# CO-tip-evaluator
+# Auto-CO-AFM
-Automatic evaluator of the CO-functionalized tips in Atomic Force Microscopy
+An automated solution for carbon monoxide functionalization which combinesmachine learning descriptors with automated software control of the tip preparation process.

 ![Schematic](/images/CO-tip-evaluator.png)